 Three things determine just how well tents perform in suboptimal weather.

 The first of these is the shape.
-As mentioned above, domes are standouts in strong winds thanks to their curved walls and (usually) superior geometrics.
+Dome tents are standouts in strong winds thanks to their curved walls and (usually) superior geometrics, while the steep walls on cabin and tunnel tents make them more prone to buckling (or collapsing).

 The second is the type of rainfly.
-As you might expect, tents that use a partial-coverage fly (like the TNF Wawona, Eureka Copper Canyon, REI Wonderland, and Coleman Sundome), are far more likely to leak than those with a full-coverage fly (the REI Grand Hut, REI Base Camp, and Big Agnes Copper Spur HV UL).
+Tents that use a partial-coverage fly (like the TNF Wawona, Eureka Copper Canyon, and REI Wonderland), are far more likely to leak than those with a full-coverage fly (the REI Base Camp, Coleman Skydome, and Big Agnes Copper Spur HV UL).

 Finally, there’s the fly’s waterproof rating.
 This is measured using the hydrostatic head (HH) open-column water test.
-In a few words, this simply means it has been tested to determine how much water pressure a fabric can withstand before it starts to leak.
+This simply means it has been tested to determine how much water pressure a fabric can withstand before it starts to leak.

 Ventilation

-Tents that lack ventilation can quickly become mightily stuffy, sweaty, and condensation-prone places.
+Ventilation is an important consideration when buying your a family tent – tents that lack ventilation can quickly become stuffy, sweaty, and condensation-prone places.

 The most important ventilation-enhancing features are large mesh panels in the canopy and tent walls, vents in the body and rainfly, mesh windows, and double doors.
-The best “ventilator” on our list – and, thus, the best for humid climates – is the REI Wonderland, though the Coleman Sundome and Eureka Copper Canyon were a close second.
+The best “ventilator” on our list – and, thus, the best for humid climates – is the REI Wonderland, though the Eureka Copper Canyon was a close second.

 Durability